Maria Rasputin: Early life

-Matryona (or Maria) Rasputin was born in the Siberian village of Pokrovskoye, Tobolsk Governorate, on 26 March 1898, and baptized the next day.
-Some sources say she was born in 1899; that year is also on her tombstone, but since 1990 the archives in Russia opened up and more information became available for researchers.
-In September 1910 she went to Kazan (perhaps the Mariinsky women's gymnasium) and then came to St. Petersburg, where her first name was changed to Maria to better fit with her social aspirations.
+Matryona (or Maria) Rasputin was born in the Siberian village of Pokrovskoye, Tobolsk Governorate on 26 March 1898 and baptized the next day.
+Some sources say she was born in 1899 — that year is also on her tombstone — but since 1990 the archives in Russia opened up, more information became available for researchers.
+In September 1910, she went to Kazan (perhaps the Mariinsky women's gymnasium) and then came to St. Petersburg, where her first name was changed to Maria to better fit with her social aspirations.
 Rasputin had brought Maria and her younger sister Varvara (Barbara) to live with him in the capital with the hope of turning them into "little ladies."
 After being refused at the Smolny Institute, they attended Steblin-Kamensky private preparatory school in October 1913.

 Father

 Entrance of Gorochovaia 64.
 Rasputin's apartment, No. 20, was on the third floor with a view in the courtyard, with the Tsarskoe train station nearby.
 He lived in this 5-room apartment from May 1914 with a housemaid, her niece and his two daughters.

 What little is known about Rasputin's childhood was passed down by Maria.
 Maria expressed her ideas about their surname; Rasputin.

 According to her, he was never a monk, but a starets.
 (As he was not an elder, he would be referred to as a pilgrim.)
 For Maria, her father's healing practices on Tsarevich Alexei were based on magnetism.
 According to Maria, Grigory did "look into" the Khlysti's ideas.